xullnn/ls_pull_over_push/180/answers.md

 In the context of database, key is a concept that used to reference a certain row of data.
 More specifically

-- Primary key is a key used as an unique identifier for a single row, we can locate a row of data by using primary key of the table.
+- Primary key is a key used as an unique identifier for a single row, we can pinpoint a row of data by using primary key of the table.
 - Unlike primary key, foreign key references row of data from another table.
 - Primary key and foreign key is the way how we implement the relationship between relations.